 Ever since then and with several horrible Christmas’ with my ex-abusive husband I had grown to hate Christmas.
 But my current husband helped me change that.
 Because deep down, I really did want to love Christmas again, I just needed to shift my mindset and past experiences with it and live in the now.

 For many families, the holiday season is the most wonderful time of the year.
 But, the high expectations that come along with the holidays can lead to stress, depression or disappointment.
 With so many things that we need to get done in order to spread holiday cheer, it can be pretty easy to get overwhelmed.
 Here are a few things you can do to reduce holiday anxiety.
 Keep yourself feeling merry and mellow this holiday season.

 Get Started Early

 It’s never too early to start getting ready for this Christmas (or even next Christmas).
 Always keep an eye out for festive decorations or the perfect Christmas card while you’re out shopping.
 Not only will this give you less to worry about when Christmas is just around the corner, but buying holiday supplies off-season can also save you money.
-If the family Christmas festivities are going to be held at your house this year, start preparing weeks or even months ahead.
+If the family Christmas festivities are going to be held at your house this year, start preparing weeks ahead.

 Connect with Family